drawlin22/React-Portfolio-drawlin22/README.md

 # Installation

 To install clone the repository.
 Run Node command npm i to install dependencies.
 Run npm start to initiate the server.
-All routes can be utilized with Insomnia.

 # Usage